psychopy/psychopy/docs/source/general/prefs.rst

 .. _generalSettings:

-General settings
+General settings (general)
 -------------------
 winType:
     PsychoPy can use one of two 'backends' for creating windows and drawing; pygame and pyglet.
 Here you can set the default backend to be used.

 units:
     Default units for windows and visual stimuli ('deg', 'norm', 'cm', 'pix').
 See :ref:`units`.
 Can be overridden by individual experiments.